Snap (SNAP) Receives a Buy from Stifel Nicolaus

-According to TipRanks.com, Egbert is a 4-star analyst with an average return of 13.8% and a 55.2% success rate.
-Egbert covers the Technology sector, focusing on stocks such as Tencent Music Entertainment Group, Criteo SA, and Facebook.
+According to TipRanks.com, Egbert is a 4-star analyst with an average return of 13.6% and a 51.7% success rate.
+Egbert covers the Technology sector, focusing on stocks such as Tencent Music Entertainment Group, Spotify Technology SA, and Facebook.

 See today’s analyst top recommended stocks >>